 An SEO plan that is really content-driven can take a lot of time; however, the results might come in spurts.
 The SEO professional will target a keyword, have a piece of content written and published, and depending on how competitive the keyword is, results may start coming within a week or longer.
 No one really knows how long it takes for SEO to work.
 It could also take six months or more.
 In the meantime, with each new piece of content, site authority and ultimately results will start to build.

 Budget Also Affects How Long SEO Takes to Work

 Nobody wants to admit that the more you pay the better results you will get; however, budget equals time and resources.

 How long does SEO take to work?
 Simply put, the more you put into it the more you should get out of it.
 Three team members spending six hours should see results faster than one team member sending two hours.

 At the end of the day, SEO is not a quick-fix for a business that requires results immediately.
 It’s a long-term process that requires a strategy and if done properly, can provide long term results.
 SEO is a process where every step builds upon the one before it.
 Today’s results are likely built upon the effort from six months ago.

 So, while you’ll likely find it takes four-to-six months to start seeing results, it isn’t a one-size-fits-all solution.
 There are many types of SEO services that can be brought into play.
-Instead of offering a timeline for how long does SEO take to work, it can be more beneficial to offer education on the KPIs.
+Instead of offering a timeline for how long does SEO take to work, it can be more beneficial to offer education on the KPIs and ROI of SEO.
 That way, you can start celebrating the little wins along the way.

 Please call our SEO experts at 1st on the List toll-free at 1-888-262-6687 to learn more about SEO or if you still have any questions.